-Testosterone is implicated in a variety of social behaviors.
-For example, in chimpanzees, levels of testosterone rise ahead of a confrontation or a fight.
+Testosterone is involved in a broad range of social behaviors.
+For example, in chimpanzees, testosterone levels explode before a confrontation or a fight.

-In female prisoners, studies have found that higher levels of testosterone correlate with increased antisocial behavior and higher aggression.
-Researchers believe that such findings reflect a more general role for testosterone in improving the motivation to dominate others and increase egocentricity.
+Studies have determined that elevated testosterone levels are linked with greater antisocial behavior and aggression in female prisoners.
+Researchers believe these findings reflect testosterone's role in increasing the motivation to control others and increasing egocentricity.